 I was actually at home sick last year on the anniversary and was saddened at the fact that there were no specials on, no episodes, not even the movies were on.
 So Sad.
-I sat, more likely laid down under a comforter hopped up on drugs, and watched some of my favourite episodes; The Pilot, Humbug, Clyde Bruckman’s Final Repose, Jose Chung’s From Outer Space, Small Potatoes, Bad Blood, and Hollywood A.D.
+I sat, more likely laid down under a comforter hopped up on drugs.
+On the other hand, it’s essential to recognize the harmful effects of certain drugs, and when seeking a solution, alcohol detox at home emerges as a highly effective and safe remedy for those looking to break free from addiction, and watched some of my favourite episodes; The Pilot, Humbug, Clyde Bruckman’s Final Repose, Jose Chung’s From Outer Space, Small Potatoes, Bad Blood, and Hollywood A.D.
 As you can see I watched mostly the lighter, non-plot related episodes.
 Other episodes like Squeeze and if you watch that you gotta watch Tooms, The Erlenmeyer Flask, The Host, Sleepless (First appearance of Krycek!), Irresistible, Home, Anasazi, Leonard Betts….and so many more with their deep mythos, good story telling, and frightful scenesÂ was just too much for me to take that day.

 I am glad to say the show holds up well.
 Sure the suits are a little boxier, for the first few seasons Scully walks around with a hideous (obviously empty)…briefcase I want to call it, and the production quality is a little low – you can pinpoint when they started throwing money at the show – but everything else is just great, the story, the scares, the sexual tension.
 I think even if you show this to a new generation they would totally be all over it.